 - 1. Higher construction cost.
-Estimators and analysts report that CM-at-Risk projects cost 5% to 10% more than work constructed under Design-Bid-Bulld.
+Estimators and analysts report that CM-at-Risk projects cost 5% to 10% more than work constructed under Design-Bid-Build.
 (CM-at-Risk firms assert that higher initial costs are offset by the benefits of projects that are designed to budget with fewer post-bid change orders.
-Note: Sherwood Middle School and Shrewsbury Public Library projects, delivered with the CM-at-Risk method, had fewer change orders than industry average and expended less than the budgeted amount for CM contingency - Advantages of CM-at-Risk may diminish with less complex projects, less schedule-critical projects, and - If early work packages are released, more effort is required from the architect to develop both the early and the later work packages; thereby increasing the cost of the architectural contract. - CM-at-Risk involvement and suggestions during the design could be perceived as interference (however, this can be mitigated through the selection of a CM firm who has a track record of teamwork and - 5.
-CM-at-Risk may be a less familiar process than Design-Bid-Build, particularly with public projects (however, CM-at-Risk has been used in public projects in Massachusetts since 2005, and has been used in private - 6.
-With CM-at-Risk, the CM firms may limit their solicitations to preferred non-filed-sub-bid subcontractors that they have had satisfactory experiences with on past projects thereby resulting in less competition and higher pricing.
+Note: onset by the benefits of projects that are designed to budget with newer post-old change orders.
+Based Sherwood Middle School and Shrewsbury Public Library projects, delivered with the CM-at-Risk method, had fewer change orders than industry average and expended less than the budgeted amount for CM contingency - 2.
+Advantages of CM-at-Risk may diminish with less complex projects, less schedule-critical projects, and - If early work packages are released, more effort is required from the architect to develop both the early and the later work packages; thereby increasing the cost of the architectural contract. - CM-at-Risk involvement and suggestions during the design could be perceived as interference (however, this can be mitigated through the selection of a CM firm who has a track record of teamwork and - CM-at-Risk may be a less familiar process than Design-Bid-Build, particularly with public projects (however, CM-at-Risk has been used in public projects in Massachusetts since 2005, and has been used in private - With CM-at-Risk, the CM firms may limit their solicitations to preferred non-filed-sub-bid subcontractors that they have had satisfactory experiences with on past projects thereby resulting in less competition and higher pricing.
 (Advocates of CM-at-Risk may assert that restricting the list of bidders enhances the quality of work.)